← Projects

 Push notifications

-The backend is a Next.js 16 app with 90 API routes organized across mountains (batch conditions, forecasts, powder score, alerts, webcams, lifts, parking, trip advice), auth (email + Apple Sign-In), events (CRUD, RSVP, carpool, recurring series), social (check-ins, likes, photos), and AI chat.
-Three Vercel cron jobs handle daily event reminders, weather alerts, and powder notifications.
+The backend is a Next.js app.
+Routes are grouped by what they serve: mountains (conditions, forecasts, powder score, alerts, webcams, lifts, parking, trip advice), auth (email and Apple Sign-In), events (RSVP, carpool, recurring series), social (check-ins, likes, photos), and AI chat.
+Three Vercel cron jobs send daily event reminders, weather alerts, and powder notifications.

-The database is Supabase PostgreSQL with 24 tables spanning users, events (with attendees, comments, photos, activity feeds, date polls, invite tokens), social features, push tokens, alert subscriptions, sessions, audit logs, mountain status, and scraper health monitoring.
+Storage is Supabase Postgres.
+The schema covers users, events and everything attached to them (attendees, comments, photos, activity feeds, date polls, invite tokens), social features, push tokens, alert subscriptions, sessions, audit logs, mountain status, and scraper health.

 The Powder Score